 But it’s not all doom and gloom!
 Far from it…

-In our three years on the road (so far) we’ve had our challenges but, for the most part, our journeys have been amazing.
-Challenges are part of vanlife.
+In our four years on the road (so far) we’ve had our challenges but, for the most part, our journeys have been amazing.
+Challenges are part of van life.
 They show you who you are.

-What we will remember most is the incredible drives, places and scenery we’ve encountered on our road trips and some wonderful people we’ve met along the way.
+What we will remember most is the incredible drives, places and scenery we’ve encountered on our best road trips and some wonderful people we’ve met along the way.